PyryM/xgpu/README.md

 being fully type-hinted and red-squiggle-free, and the second by being automatically generated from the raw upstream C headers.

+`xgpu` is also significantly faster than `wgpu`, with some frequently called functions like `device.createBindGroup` being 2x to 3x faster in `xgpu`.
+Startup time is faster as well.

 ### Conventions/Philosophy

 `xgpu` is a mostly 1-to-1 binding of `webgpu.h` (+`wgpu.h` from `wgpu_native`).